-2. Node Overview
+2 Node Overview

-The G-Link-200 wireless accelerometer node features an on-board triaxial accelerometer that allows high-resolution data acquisition at noise levels as low as $25 \,\mu g\sqrt{Hz}$.
-The G-Link-200 can output continuous waveform data, or one of four derived channels, including Velocity RMS, Acceleration RMS, Acceleration p-p, and Crest Factor, allowing long-term monitoring of key performance indicators while maximizing battery life.
+The G- Link- 200- OEM wireless accelerometer node features an on- board triaxial accelerometer that allows high-resolution data acquisition at noise levels as low as 25 or 80 $\mu g \sqrt{Hz}$.
+The G-Link-200-OEM can output continuous waveform data, or one of four derived channels, including Velocity (IPS{rms}), Amplitude (G{rms} and G{pk-pk}) and Crest Factor, allowing long-term monitoring of key performance indicators while maximizing battery life.
+To acquire sensor data, the G- Link- 200- OEM is used with a LORD Sensing WSDA gateway, and comes with the following configuration options.

-G-Link-200 inputs are 20-bit resolution with \pm 0.1% full scale measurement accuracy.
+G-Link-200-OEM inputs are 20-bit resolution with \pm 0.1% full scale measurement accuracy.
 The node can log data to internal memory, transmit real-time synchronized data, and it supports event driven triggers with both pre- and post- event buffers.